Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram

 which is thus a U(4) FM state with maximal possible U(4) polarization.
 However, the physical valley polarizations of the $e_Y=\pm1$ Chern band basis differ by a $\pi$ valley rotation about $z$ axis (Fig.~\ref{fig:valley}(c)), as can be seen from their representation matrices in Eq.~(\ref{eq-SabeY}) (which are relatively twisted between $e_Y=\pm1$ by a unitary transformation $\tau_z$), although they occupy the same fundamental irrep of the nonchiral-flat U(4).

 Such exact analytical many-body eigenstates, however, do not occur at odd integer fillings or states carrying a nonzero Chern number at even integer fillings.
 Therefore, we consider all integer fillings $\nu$ at small $w_0>0$, where we can treat $O_{\mathbf{q,G}}^1$ in Eq.~(\ref{eq-OqG-nf}) as perturbation to the (first) chiral-flat limit.
-We note that such a perturbation analysis becomes exact for zero Chern number states at even fillings, leading to the exact ground states in Eq. (\ref{eq-Psi-nu}).
+We note that such a perturbation analysis becomes exact for zero Chern number states at even fillings, leading to the exact ground states in Eq.~(\ref{eq-Psi-nu}).

-This perturbation $O_{\mathbf{q,G}}^1$ favors as many fully occupied or fully empty valley-spin flavors $\{\eta,s\}$ as possible (see App.~\ref{app:perturbation-energy-chern}), since it gives zero when acting on a fully occupied (empty) valley-spin flavor $\{\eta,s\}$ and lowers the total interaction energy $H_I$.
+This perturbation $O_{\mathbf{q,G}}^1$ favors as many fully occupied or fully empty valley-spin flavors $\{\eta,s\}$ as possible (see App.~\ref{app:perturbation-energy-chern} for details), as also showed by Ref.~\cite{bultinck_ground_2020}, since it gives zero when acting on a fully occupied (empty) valley-spin flavor $\{\eta,s\}$ and lowers the total interaction energy $H_I$.
 Thus, it selects the following subset of states in the chiral-flat limit multiplet $|\Psi_{\nu}^{\nu_+,\nu_-}\rangle$ ($\nu_++\nu_-=\nu+4$) as the lowest states of Chern number $\nu_C=\nu_+-\nu_-$:

 which fully occupies valley-spin flavors $\{\eta_j,s_j\}$ with $1\le j\le \text{min}(\nu_+,\nu_-)$.
 The nonchiral-flat U(4) irrep of state $|\Psi_{\nu,\nu_C}\rangle$ is (see App.~\ref{app:perturbation-energy-chern})